oamlnerds/oamlnerds.github.io/index.md

 Olivia is the "o" of the Oamlnerds.
 She is kind, loving, hardworking, and funny.
 She plays softball and has two little sisters and princess (the cat) and Pepper (her dog).
 With her we are the OAMLNERDS!

 Angela is the "a" of the Oamlnerds.
 She is funny, joyful, kind, and smart.
-She is in the Sitka Skippers (jump rope team), has a little sister, and 7 pet goldfish.
+She is in the Sitka Skippers (jump rope team), has a little sister, 5 pet goldfish, and her new baby chicks; Willa, Goldy, Marshmellow, and Penguin.
 With her we are the OAMLNERDS!

 Marina is the "m" of the Oamlnerds.
 She is funny, a great actor, kind, and bold.
 She does gymnastics and has a little brother, and her dog Ruby.
 With her we are the OAMLNERDS!